PurdueRCAC/hands-on-with-anvil/challenges/Python_Cupy_Basics/README.md

 # Python: CuPy Basics

 GPU computing has become a big part of the data science landscape, as array operations with NVIDIA GPUs can provide considerable speedups over CPU computing.
-Although GPU computing on Anvil is often utilized in codes that are written in Fortran and C, GPU-related Python packages are quickly becoming popular in the data science community.
+Although GPU computing is often utilized in codes that are written in Fortran and C, GPU-related Python packages are quickly becoming popular in the data science community.
 One of these packages is [CuPy](https://cupy.dev/), a NumPy/SciPy-compatible array library accelerated with NVIDIA CUDA.

 CuPy is a library that implements NumPy arrays on NVIDIA GPUs by utilizing CUDA Toolkit libraries like cuBLAS, cuRAND, cuSOLVER, cuSPARSE, cuFFT, cuDNN and NCCL.